 Free Elective Courses

-For the free elective, students will be able to take, with prior approval from the program director, any four additional and distinct courses of the remaining 12 core courses that have not already been taken as required courses or prescribed elective courses.
-Students will also be able to take additional free elective courses that are already being offered in management or in engineering that will allow “concentration” or “specialization” in specific industry sectors, including the following:
+Working with a SEM program advisor, students take four additional and distinct courses from either the remaining 12 courses from the lists above that have not already been taken as required courses or prescribed elective courses, or from other courses offered in management or engineering that form a “concentration” or “specialization” in specific industry sectors.